openshift-evangelists/openshift-cookbook/accessing-an-openshift-cluster/where-can-i-download-the-openshift-command-line-tool.md

     - accessing-an-openshift-cluster/what-url-do-i-use-when-logging-if-from-the-command-line.md
 ---

-If you do not already have the ``oc`` command line tool, you can download the version corresponding to the OpenShift cluster you are using, from the web console.
+If you do not already have the ``oc`` command line tool, you can download the version corresponding to the OpenShift cluster you are using, from the _Command Line Tools_ option under the help menu

 ![Command Line Tools Menu Option](command-line-tools-download.png)